 Tunisia, Turkmenistan, Uganda, Ukraine, United Arab Emirates, Uzbekistan, Vietnam, Yemen, Zambia, Zimbabwe.

 Nationals of consulted and restricted Visa:

 Afghanistan, Bangladesh, Cuba, North Korea, Eritrea Ethiopia, Haiti, Iran, Iraq, Jamaica, Myanmar, Palestine, Peoples Republic of China

-If your documents were issued in a different language than Spanish, they must be translated by an official translator to be valid in Costa Rica.
+Documents issued in other language than Spanish must be translated by an official translator, to be valid in Costa Rica.
 The list of official translators is available at the

 of the Ministry of Foreign Affairs of Costa Rica.